chok-chok/episode-api/README.md

 - Important classes of the project are `Interactor` and `EpisodeRepo`:
     - `Interactor`:
         - Provide CRUD logic to the framework layer, which is currently FAST API
-        - If additional interface needs to be added (e.g. CLI), it can just call the instance of åInteractor
+        - If additional interface needs to be added (e.g. CLI), it can just call the instance of Interactor
     - `EpisodeRepo`:
         - Database access layer, hide the DB-access related details and provide abstractions
         - Depends on SQLAlchemy, also injected at runtime (No ORM, using SqlAlchemy core)